 Concert engagements have included Mendelssohn Elijah at Cadogan Hall with the City of London Sinfonia, an opera highlights concert with the WNO Orchestra conducted by Carlo Rizzi at BBC Hoddinot Hall, Verdi Requiem at St. Paul's Covent Garden, Vaughan Williams Serenade to Music, broadcast live on BBC Radio 3, and Purcell The Fairy Queen, conducted by Nicholas McGegan, both with the CBSO at Birmingham Symphony Hall.
 Upcoming concerts include Britten Les Illuminations with the Moscow Conservatoire Symphony Orchestra, Mozart Mass in C Minor at Wells Cathedral and Verdi Requiem at the Queen Elizabeth Hall.

 Andrew began singing at Haberdasher's Monmouth School for Boys with David Lawson and Ian Dollins.
 After accepting a place at the University of Exeter to study English, he joined Exeter Cathedral Choir as a choral scholar, where he spent three years until graduating with upper second-class honours in 2012.
 Originally performing as a baritone, he made the transition to tenor after enrolling at the Royal Welsh College of Music and Drama, where he gained a Postgraduate Diploma in Music Performance (Merit) in 2014.
-He is a former lay clerk at Llandaff Cathedral and sings with the cathedral choirs of Bristol and Gloucester as a deputy.
+He is a former lay clerk at Llandaff Cathedral.

 "...Andrew Henley's lyrical Fenton" - Opera